syncfusion-content/wpf-docs/wpf/OLAPGrid/How-To/Apply-Formatting-for-Measure-elements.md

 {% endtabs %}

-Refer to the below code sample to format the value element values in general format.
+Refer to the following code sample to format the value element values in general format.

 {% tabs %}